Massage Schools in Washington

 To get licensed in Washington, the State Department of Health requires completion of at least 500 hours training at an approved school.
 The contents of this training program are very specific and are outlined on the Department of Health website.
 In addition to massage techniques and theory, the state expects education on business practices, ethics and HIV/AIDS.
 Students complete of an exam covering the laws and regulations applicable to massage.
 Finally, students must pass a national certification exam, either the NCBTMB or the MBLEx.
 Licensed massage therapists can enjoy the freedom and flexibility a career in massage offers.
 Completion of license requirements may give you the skills to open and run your own therapy practice or to contribute in many ways to any clinic or spa setting.

 In Washington, massage therapists must complete at least 500 hours of practical training through a state-approved program before they can take their written exam and apply for licensure.
 This will cost $106 for the initial application.
-Once you receive your license, you will need to renew it every year.
+Once you receive your license, you will need to renew it every other year.
 Currently, the fee is $81.
 Washington State also requires massage therapists to complete at least 24 units of continuing education every year.
-Thats why it is important to speak with schools and compare programs.
+That's why it is important to speak with schools and compare programs.
 With all these requirements, you will want to get started on the right foot!

 Massage therapy has a projected job growth and the vast opportunities available in Washington State.
-According to the Bureau of Labor Statistics, the annual mean salary for a Washington licensed massage therapist is $54,110.
+According to the Bureau of Labor Statistics, the annual mean salary for a Washington licensed massage therapist is $66,110.
 It is the 4th highest paying state in the nation, boasting 3 of the top 10 highest paying metropolitan areas: Mt.
 Vernon metro (4th), Seattle metro (6th) and Portland-Vancouver metro (7th).
 Washington also claims some of the highest employment levels for LMTs, with the Olympia metro area ranking 2nd in the nation and Spokane 5th.
 The state overall has the 3rd most locations and employment opportunities for massage practitioners, and the 4th highest employment of all states in the nation.
 If you wish to consider a career in massage therapy, then choosing the right massage school is a critical decision.

 As more people turn to massage therapy for alternative pain relief and stress management, the job outlook for massage therapists in Washington is looking better than ever.
-Job opportunities for massage therapists are estimated to grow at a rate of 22% through 2024, which is faster than average for other healthcare support occupations and all occupations.
+Job opportunities for massage therapists are estimated to grow at a rate of 54% through 2026, which is faster than average for other healthcare support occupations and all occupations.
 The surge in job openings in recent years is largely due to an increase in the number of franchised massage clinics that have certainly made massage therapy more affordable and convenient for a wider demographic of people.